mxayon/blog/_posts/2019-07-16-civics-reviewer.markdown

 author: maximonakpil
 description: An immigrant's guide to the Civics Test.
 ---
+_*Header Image take from this article from share america:*_ [What Does Federal Government Do?](https://share.america.gov/what-does-federal-government-do/)

 ## On being a citizen
 The road to getting a citizenship is a long and for some almost impossible journey.